VipinChaudharyResearchGroup/llm-eval/README.md

 ## References
-Template has been taken from [here](https://github.com/Guangxuan-Xiao/GSM8K-eval).
+CoT template has been taken from